-Check out our kids craft activities for other awesome entertainment ideas that kids love.
+Check out our kids craft activities for other awesome entertainment ideas that children love.

-Sticker books are another way to keep kids entertained if they're sick of coloring or drawing.
+Sticker books are another way to keep children entertained if they're sick of coloring or drawing.

-You can get little action figures and other small toys cheaply from the Dollar Store and give them out to kids as rewards for good behavior.
+You can get little action figures and other small toys cheaply from the Dollar Store and give them out to children as rewards for positive behavior.

 Playing cards and bubbles are also a couple of fun ways to keep kids entertained for a few hours.

-Throw in some rulers and stencils to make drawing more fun as well.
+Throw in some rulers and stencils to make drawing more fun too.

 You can load up on stickers that say things like "great job!" or even just gold stars.

 You can even buy little "good attitude awards" and other certificates to give to children who make the right choices, or are positive and helpful.

-Some babysitters have a "treasure box" with inexpensive little toys or other rewards that kids get to pick from if they have been listening well or showing consideration and respect.
+Some babysitters have a "treasure box" with inexpensive little toys or other rewards that children get to pick from if they have been listening well or showing consideration and respect.

-Decide what books you should bring with you based upon the age of the kids you're watching.
+Decide what books you should bring with you based upon the age of the children you're watching.

-Older kids may just read by themselves which gives you a bit of quiet time.
-Younger kids will need you to read to them.
+Older children may just read by themselves which gives you a bit of quiet time.
+Younger ones will need you to read to them.

 Either way, it's more educational and engaging than simply sitting them in front of the television.